 That was until her father taunted her with, "Is this all you have to offer?
 Is this what you gave up being a man for?
 What a joke!"

 She knew what he was trying to do, because she didn't want to remain in her current form either.
 She knew, but she still had her pride, and now she wanted to win so she could throw the so-called "joke" right back into her father's face.
 And if she could come out on top despite being made weak by the ultimate weakness moxibustion, what was stopping her from being the victorious one under better circumstances?

 Any semblance of defense was pretty much forgotten, as she tried to push the limits of what she could do.
 However, even though she managed to get in a couple of good hits on her father, which were a couple more than she had accomplished before, she still found herself the one who was sprawled out on the ground, finding it hard to stand back up.

-Then, when her father dove in for the finishing move, where his attack would stop short of its mark to make the point instead of forcing her into submission via another physical altercation (it was just a sparring match, after all), time seemed to slow down for her.
+Then, when her father dove in for the finishing move, where his attack would stop short of its mark to make a point instead of forcing her into submission via another physical altercation, what with it only being a sparring match and all, time seemed to slow down for her.
 As her father descended upon her in slow motion, she was well aware that she was going to lose, but she was too stubborn to accept that outcome until the very end.
 In her defiance, she tried to ward her father away with her willpower alone, since there was little else that she could do in her position other than exercise some wishful thinking.

 In that instant, two things happened in tandem: some kind of aura of red light entered her field of vision from above, then the same kind of aura surrounded her father and arrested his movement in midair.
 As unexpected as they were, they broke her train of thought and focus, which led to the pair of auras vanishing soon after their appearance.
 Between the unexpected stop and sudden release, her father landed on his rear instead of on his feet.